grafana/agent/docs/sources/flow/concepts/clustering.md

 }
 ```

-Whenever a cluster state change is detected, either due to a new node joining
-or an existing node going away, all participating components locally
+A cluster state change is detected when a new node joins or an existing node goes away.
+All participating components locally
 recalculate target ownership and rebalance the number of targets they’re
 scraping without explicitly communicating ownership over the network.